List of Full House and Fuller House characters: Recurring characters

+Introduced in Full House

 Comet

 Comet (portrayed by Buddy) is a golden retriever who is a pet of the Tanner family.
 He first appeared in "And They Call it Puppy Love" where his mother Minnie got into the Tanner family's backyard where she had her puppies.
 Out of the puppies, Comet was the one that the Tanner family kept.